Okounkov bodies associated to abundant divisors and Iitaka fibrations

 \begin{theoremalpha}[=Corollary \ref{numeq=same}] Let $D, D'$ be pseudoeffective abundant $\R$-divisors on a smooth projective variety $X$.
 Then we have:

 \end{theoremalpha}

-We remark that the `if' direction of Theorem \ref{main1} does not hold when $D, D'$ are not abundant.
-It is because we may possibly have $\kappa(D) \neq \kappa(D')$ even when $D \equiv D'$ so that $\okval_{Y_\bullet}(D) \neq \okval_{Y_\bullet}(D')$ for every admissible flag $Y_\bullet$ (see \cite[Remark 3.13]{CHPW1}).
-However, the `only if' direction of Theorem \ref{main1} holds without the abundance assumption on $D, D'$ (see Proposition \ref{same=>numeq}).
-As a consequence, we will also show in Corollary \ref{lineq=same} that if $\Pic(X)$ is finitely generated, then for any divisors $D, D'$ with $\kappa(D), \kappa(D') \geq 0$, we have: \emph{ }\ of a rational map $\phi_{mD}$ and morphisms $f, \phi, g_m$ with connected fibers, where the horizontal maps are birational, $\dim Z = \kappa(D)$, and $\kappa(f^*D|_F)=0$, where $F$ is a very general fiber of $\phi$. (see e.g., \cite[Theorem 2.1.33]{pos}, \cite[Theorem-Definition II.3.14]{nakayama}).
+We remark that the `only if' direction of Theorem \ref{main1} does not hold when $D, D'$ are not abundant.
+It is because $\dim \okval_{Y_\bullet}(D'')=\kappa(D'')$ holds for any divisor $D''$ while we may possibly have $\kappa(D) \neq \kappa(D')$ even when $D \equiv D'$ (see \cite[Remark 3.13]{CHPW1}).
+However, the `if' direction of Theorem \ref{main1} holds without the abundance assumption on $D, D'$ (see Proposition \ref{same=>numeq}).
+As a consequence, we will also show in Corollary \ref{lineq=same} that if $\Pic(X)$ is finitely generated, then for any divisors $D, D'$ with $\kappa(D), \kappa(D') \geq 0$, we have: \emph{ }\ of a rational map $\phi_{mD}$ and morphisms $f, \phi, g_m$ with connected fibers, where the horizontal maps $f, g_m$ are birational, $\dim Z = \kappa(D)$, and $\kappa(f^*D|_F)=0$, where $F$ is a very general fiber of $\phi$. (see e.g., \cite[Theorem 2.1.33]{pos}, \cite[Theorem--Definition II.3.14]{nakayama}).
 Such a fibration is called an \emph{Iitaka fibration} of $D$.
 It is unique up to birational equivalence.